ashishk1506/osquey-go/README.md

 # Osquey-Go Project

-This project is a simple web application built with Go (Golang) that serves as a backend server.
+This project is a application which returns os-query info, built with Go (Golang) that serves as a backend server.
 It integrates with a MySQL Docker container and provides a static HTML interface.

 ## Features